lakshay2k/Python_playground/README.md

 ***Ninth Project:***
 -> RockPaperScissors: The most famous and easy game played by two boring person, "Rock Paper Scissors".
 This project is easy and contains the main concept of If and Elif with Random function

+***Tenth Project:***
+-> Calcii: My first python program using Tkinter, i have created a calculator which has functionalities like add, subtract, multiply, exponent, power, factorial and many more.
+It is a GUI based small Project